white-label-loyalty/wll-react-sdk/docs/components/wll-sdk-provider.md

 # WllSdkProvider

 The `WllSdkProvider` is the root component of the Loyalty Tiles SDK.
-It initializes the SDK configuration, manages theming, and provides essential context to all child components.
+It initialises the SDK configuration, manages theming, and provides essential context to all child components.

 ## Overview